epklein/epklein.github.io/_books/the-drunkards-walk.md

 ## Summary

-A great look at how randomness, chance, and probability affects our daily lives.
+A great look at how randomness, chance, and probability affect our daily lives.
 It is a book full of concrete examples of how our brains are not prepared to deal with randomness and how we see patterns where there is none.

 ## Cover